EliasB8/100-days-of-code/log.md

 **Thoughts**: Totally New concept, but it was fun as much as it was devastating trying to figure out 30 lines of errors for 10 lines of code.
 I love coding 😊

+### Day 2: June 5, Sunday, 2020

+**Today's Progress**: I finsihed freeCodeCamps remaining two challeneges from Baic Scripting Algorithm Module.
+Getting closer to the certificate.

+**Thoughts**: printing what you are doing is a wonderful debugging tool 😊.
+Other than that try to tackle every problem by dividing to small chunks and beat them step by step after.